jhclark/multeval/README.md

                  --meteor.language en
 ```

+To help the user determine if any tokenization mismatch happened, MultEval also prints the top OOVs according to METEOR.

 To compare several systems from the example data and get its BLEU, METEOR, and TER scores along with their standard deviations and p-values, use: